 Hybrid property is unique because we have to identify both the marital and the non-marital amount of the property.
 Through different methods of valuation, we can determine which portions of the hybrid property are separate and which are marital.

-Step Three: Division
+Step Four: Division

 Next, the court will divide the assets.
 Many times, the court simply decides to divide the marital property in half between the parties.